What can cyber security professionals learn from Sun Tzu’s ‘The Art of War’?

 Warfare, after land, sea, air and space, has entered the fifth domain: cyberspace.
+Cyber warfare is a reality.
 Yet, how studied are security technicians in the history of battle and war strategy?

 As part of our cyber warfare focus at TEISS, we recently met with Chris Pogue, Head of Services, Security, and Customer Integration at Nuix, who explained how the ancient teachings of Sun Tzu can prepare enterprises for the war on cybercriminals.

 Chris highlighted a mantra he's always stuck to from the ancient military treatise The Art Of War, "If you know the enemy and know yourself, you need not fear the result of a hundred battles."

 This cardinal rule forms the genesis of the Nuix Black Report – a survey of professional hackers which examines the security landscape from their perspective.

 In an attempt to figure out what is continually going wrong with our cyber security, Chris rigorously studied a range of security strategies and realised that there is always someone missing from the table.
 The legal team is there, IT is represented, there'll be a risk officer – but who is never there?
 The adversary.

 Also of interest: Breaking into the mind of a hacker